EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Limitations

 \section{Limitations}

-\paragraph{Execution stability.} Because EVM-QuestBench is execution grounded, scores inherit instability from RPC connectivity, fork performance, and provider availability.
-Snapshot isolation and composite retries reduce, but do not eliminate, this effect.
+\paragraph{Execution stability.} Because EVM-QuestBench is execution-grounded, scores inherit potential instability from RPC connectivity, fork performance, and provider availability.
+Although this effect was negligible in our experiments, snapshot isolation and composite retries reduce but cannot fully eliminate such instability.

-\paragraph{Reproducibility across forks.} We do not pin a fixed fork block height.
-Snapshot restore ensures comparability within a run, but cross run results can drift with mainnet state, especially for price sensitive swaps and liquidity operations.
-Pinning the fork height and recording the fork block number in metadata would improve reproducibility.

-\paragraph{Scoring and interface effects.} Composite scoring applies a step efficiency decay factor $\min(1, K_{\mathrm{opt}}/K_{\mathrm{act}})$, where $K_{\mathrm{act}}$ counts execution rounds that may include retries; this can conflate planning inefficiency with execution instability.
-Validators also use tolerances for some tasks, which may admit occasional false positives or over penalize benign deviations.
-Finally, providers differ in default output budgets and formatting behavior, which can affect schema validity; prior work has noted that automatic metrics and LLM as a judge can introduce additional biases \citep{zheng2023judging,liu2023geval}.

-\paragraph{Single-run evaluation.} Due to time and computational cost constraints, we evaluated each model only once rather than conducting multiple runs.
-This single-run protocol limits our ability to report confidence intervals or assess variance in model performance.
-Stochastic factors such as temperature-induced generation variability and non-deterministic execution timing may affect individual scores.
-Future work should incorporate multiple runs per model to provide more statistically robust comparisons.